 When hiring a professional cleaning service, they should provide you with detailed instructions on how to take care of your wooden surfaces after they’ve been washed.
 This includes how long you should wait before staining, as well as any additional maintenance measures that may need to be taken in order for the stain to adhere properly.
 Taking these steps can help ensure that your wooden surfaces look their best for years to come!

 When pressure washing a wooden surface, it is important to take necessary safety precautions.
 First and foremost, you should always wear protective gear such as eye protection, gloves and closed-toe shoes.
 Secondly, be sure to use the right nozzle for the job – a 0° nozzle can cause damage to wood surfaces if used incorrectly.
 Finally, ensure that the area is well-ventilated before beginning the pressure washing process.

 When pressure washing, you want to make sure that you’re using the proper technique.
 Start by applying detergent or cleaning solution onto the surface with a brush or sponge and wait for five minutes before starting the pressure wash.
 This will help break down dirt and debris more effectively than just using water alone.
 Additionally, make sure to hold the nozzle approximately two feet away from the surface being cleaned and move it back and forth in a sweeping motion.

-It’s also important to remember not to overdo it when pressure washing in Orlando – too much power can lead to damage of both materials and property!
-It’s best to start out with a lower pressure setting until you get accustomed to how powerful your machine is.
+It’s also important to remember not to overdo it when pressure washing too much power can lead to damage to both materials and property!
+It’s best to start out with a lower-pressure setting until you get accustomed to how powerful your machine is.
 Once you’ve successfully completed your pressure wash, be sure to wait at least 24 hours before staining or sealing your wooden surface – this will give it time to fully dry out so that staining will be successful.